 Many varied commemorative events are held on each World Day, or on the days before or after.

 The World Day has a long history:

-In 2015 we are therefore celebrating the 20th anniversary of observing the World Day internationally and the 10th anniversary of its adoption by the United Nations.
+In 2015 we therefore celebrated the 20th anniversary of observing the World Day internationally and the 10th anniversary of its adoption by the United Nations.

-Now the World Day is commemorated across all continents – not only by NGOs advocating for road safety and road victims, but also by governments and all related and relevant stakeholders: the World Day website had 35,000 visits from 188 countries in the past year alone and for World Day 2014 recorded 82 events from 41 countries.
+Now the World Day is commemorated across all continents – not only by NGOs advocating for road safety and road victims, but also by governments and all related and relevant stakeholders: the World Day website has had over 50,000 visits from 193 countries since the World Day of 2014 and recorded some 80 events from 40 countries in both 2014 and 2015.